sniperkit/indigo/README.md

 # Indigo

-The Indigo is a full text search and indexing server written in [Go](https://golang.org), built on top of the [Bleve](http://www.blevesearch.com).
+The Indigo is a full text search and indexing server written in [Go](https://golang.org) based on [Bleve](http://www.blevesearch.com).

-## Indigo gRPC Server

-The Indigo gRPC Server is an index server over [gRPC](http://www.grpc.io).

-## Indigo REST Server
+Indigo includes a full text search and indexing server, it also includes a web server that provides a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) interface for Indigo gRPC server.
+Indigo gRPC Server communicates with the client using [gRPC](http://www.grpc.io) ([HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) + [Protocol Buffers](https://developers.google.com/protocol-buffers/)).
+You can access to the Indigo gRPC Server using gRPC directly.

-The Indigo REST Server is a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) Web Server that communicates with The Indigo gRPC Server.
+Indigo REST Server provides JSON API ([HTTP/1.1](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) + [JSON](http://www.json.org)) that communicate with Indigo gRPC Server.
+If you want to access to Indigo gRPC Server using traditional JSON API, you can access via Indigo REST Server.

 ## The Indigo Command Line Interface

-The Indigo provides some commands for control the Indigo Server.
+The Indigo provides some commands for controlling the Indigo Server.

 ### Start Indigo gRPC Server